-I mostly write about democracy development, political and armed conflicts, human rights, poverty development and refugee crisis.
-I have a special interest in the Middle East and have covered developments in Lebanon, Syria, Iraq, Turkey and the Kurdish areas, since several years.
-I am a member of the Swedish Union of Journalists, and I lecture a lot about my field of work, my profession and my discoveries.
+I have written five published books, co-authored several anthology books and several reports.
+I am a member of the Swedish Union of Journalists, and Swedish PEN.
+I also lecture a lot about my field of work, my profession and my discoveries.

 – Bachelor of Arts in Political Science (missing one exam), Uppsala University